Atlanto-dental Interval (ADI)

 What are some symptoms of an abnormal ADI?

 Patients with an abnormality of the ADI, could be experiencing either general or specific symptoms.
-These are shown in the table below:
+These are shown in the table below.

-TABLE 2: General and specific symptoms of ADI
+TABLE: General and specific symptoms of ADI

 General symptoms Specific symptoms